sara-nl/clouddocs/vm-states.markdown

 The OS running on the VM does **not** notice anything.
 Persistent and non-persistent images will keep their changes for the next _Resume_ action.
 If the VM is deleted in this status, non-persistent images will lose their changes, but persistent images will keep their changes.

 When you _Resume_ the VM (with the _Play_ button), it is immediately restored: first it will go to BOOT and then RUNNING.
 And the OS will boot again.

+> **Note:**
+>
+> You can use the state POWEROFF to change the capacity of your VM (if you have allowed this from the VM's template) by editing the CPU and RAM values under the _Capacity_ tab of the VM's extended information screen.

 ##  The stop button